theo-armour/theo-armour.github.io/alt-stoic/journal.md

 and so on until we percive that we are no longer hungry

+What is misic?

+Goals are a way of judging whether something is actionable

+What is tennis?
+All three in quick succession.

+### Carry on

 Now that we have PJA as the over arching set of categories, can we further define each one so that so that we get 'better' at it?

 And what is this 'better' thing anyway?

 ### Ideas along the way